MultiplatformKickstarter/website/content/en/templates/adoptme.md

 ![screenshot1](/images/pet-app-android.png)

-Petify is a premium Kotlin Multiplatform template for building marketplace style applications.
+Adoptme is a premium Kotlin Multiplatform template for building marketplace style applications.
-It's build using the Kotlin Multiplatform framework and styled with Compose multiplatform, ofering a fast, modern user interface.
+It's build using the Kotlin Multiplatform framework and styled with Compose multiplatform, offering a fast, modern user interface.
-With Petify, you can create a professional-looking marketplace application with ease, saving you time and effort.
+With Adoptme, you can create a professional-looking marketplace application with ease, saving you time and effort.

 ## Features